sit3kk/SwiftUI_Exercises/helper.md

+# English Tenses and Usage

-## Present Tenses:
+## Present Tenses 🌞

-- **Present Simple** - We use it to express actions that repeat, routines, habits, permanent situations, facts, commonly known truths, and schedules. (time expressions: always, never, often, usually, every day, sometimes, on Mondays, every week)
+- **Present Simple** 🔄 - We use it to express actions that repeat, routines, habits, permanent situations, facts, commonly known truths, and schedules. (time expressions: always, never, often, usually, every day, sometimes, on Mondays, every week)

   Structure: subject + base form of the verb

-- **Present Continuous** - We use it to describe actions happening at the moment of speaking, temporary states, specific future plans, and temporary actions. (time expressions: now, at the moment, right now, at present, today, tomorrow)
+- **Present Continuous** ⏳ - We use it to describe actions happening at the moment of speaking, temporary states, specific future plans, and temporary actions. (time expressions: now, at the moment, right now, at present, today, tomorrow)

   Structure: subject + am/is/are + present participle (verb + -ing)

-- **Present Perfect** - We use it to describe actions that have just finished, actions with current results, and actions that started in the past and continue into the present. (time expressions: since, yet, for, just, already)
+- **Present Perfect** ✨ - We use it to describe actions that have just finished, actions with current results, and actions that started in the past and continue into the present. (time expressions: since, yet, for, just, already)

   Structure: subject + have/has + past participle

-- **Present Perfect Continuous** - We use it to describe actions that started in the past and continue into the present, emphasizing the duration of the actions. (time expressions: since, yet, for, just, already)
+- **Present Perfect Continuous** ⏳✨ - We use it to describe actions that started in the past and continue into the present, emphasizing the duration of the actions. (time expressions: since, yet, for, just, already)

   Structure: subject + have/has + been + present participle (verb + -ing)

-## Past Tenses:
+## Past Tenses 🕰️

-- **Past Simple** - We use it to describe actions that finished in the past at a specific time. (time expressions: yesterday, five years ago, last week, two days ago, last summer)
+- **Past Simple** 🕒 - We use it to describe actions that finished in the past at a specific time. (time expressions: yesterday, five years ago, last week, two days ago, last summer)

   Structure: subject + past simple verb

-- **Past Continuous** - We use it to describe longer actions in the past that were interrupted by shorter actions, background descriptions, and actions happening at a specific time in the past. (time expressions: while, when)
+- **Past Continuous** ⏳ - We use it to describe longer actions in the past that were interrupted by shorter actions, background descriptions, and actions happening at a specific time in the past. (time expressions: while, when)

   Structure: subject + was/were + present participle (verb + -ing)

-- **Past Perfect** - We use it to describe actions in the past that happened before other past actions. (time expressions: already, before, by the time, after)
+- **Past Perfect** ✨ - We use it to describe actions in the past that happened before other past actions. (time expressions: already, before, by the time, after)

   Structure: subject + had + past participle

-- **Past Perfect Continuous** - We use it to describe longer actions in the past that had been ongoing before other past actions. (time expressions: since, for)
+- **Past Perfect Continuous** ⏳✨ - We use it to describe longer actions in the past that had been ongoing before other past actions. (time expressions: since, for)

   Structure: subject + had + been + present participle (verb + -ing)

-## Future Tenses:
+## Future Tenses 🔮

-- **Future Simple** - We use it to express decisions about the future made at the moment of speaking, predictions, offers, or promises. (time expressions: tomorrow, soon, next week, in the future)
+- **Future Simple** 🚀 - We use it to express decisions about the future made at the moment of speaking, predictions, offers, or promises. (time expressions: tomorrow, soon, next week, in the future)

   Structure: subject + will + base form of the verb

-- **Future Continuous** - We use it to describe ongoing actions in the future that will happen for a specific duration. (time expressions: tomorrow, soon, in the future)
+- **Future Continuous** ⏳🚀 - We use it to describe ongoing actions in the future that will happen for a specific duration. (time expressions: tomorrow, soon, in the future)

   Structure: subject + will + be + present participle (verb + -ing)

-- **Future Perfect** - We use it to describe actions in the future that will be completed before a specific point in time. (time expressions: by the time, before, until)
+- **Future Perfect** 🌟 - We use it to describe actions in the future that will be completed before a specific point in time. (time expressions: by the time, before, until)

   Structure: subject + will + have + past participle

-- **Future Perfect Continuous** - We use it to describe ongoing actions in the future that will be ongoing up to a specific point in time. (time expressions: by the time, for, by tomorrow, by next week)
+- **Future Perfect Continuous** ⏳🌟 - We use it to describe ongoing actions in the future that will be ongoing up to a specific point in time. (time expressions: by the time, for, by tomorrow, by next week)

   Structure: subject + will + have been + present participle (verb + -ing)

 # English Conditional Sentences